RootCX

 Every request, every tool call, every data mutation flows through the Core:

-2. RBAC: resolves role assignments, walks inheritance, enforces policies before SQL runs.
+2. RBAC: resolves role assignments, walks inheritance, enforces namespaced permission policies before SQL runs.

 3. Data API: auto-generates CRUD endpoints from your manifest.
-Schema Sync Engine handles migrations.
+Schema Sync Engine handles migrations automatically.

 4. Backend & RPC: spawns and supervises backend processes (Bun), proxies RPC calls via JSON-line IPC.